-Dumiak and Sparrow said that business have 45 days to respond to consumer requests; and any damages that occur due to a breach are limited to $750 per consumer per incident.
+Businesses have 45 days to respond to consumer requests, though this time frame is just 15 days for opt-out requests.
+Any damages that occur due to a qualifying data breach are limited to $750 per consumer per incident.

 The CCPA, before it was in amendment with Assembly Bill 375, originally had more stringent regulations that might have nearly paralyzed the tech industry, which has thrived in California’s Silicon Valley.
-But Dumiak and Sparrow noted that the official CCPA allows businesses a 30-day window to amend any violations, so long as they can prove they have been amended and that no more will occur.
-Otherwise, violators might face penalties of up to $7,500 per intentional violation.
+But the official CCPA allows businesses a 30-day window to amend any violations as long as they can prove they have been amended and that no more will occur.
+Otherwise, violators might face a penalty of up to $7,500 per intentional violation.

-“California’s law will raise the bar significantly, and this won’t be the last time it’s raised as states seek to emulate the EU's new GDPR,” added Robert Cattanach, a partner at Dorsey & Whitney who helps clients navigate regulatory law.
-“This measure is likely to increase litigation as more consumer rights are created and expanded.”
+“California’s law [raises] the bar significantly, and this won’t be the last time it’s raised as states seek to emulate the GDPR,” added Robert Cattanach, a partner at Dorsey & Whitney who helps clients navigate regulatory law.
+“This [law] is likely to increase litigation as more consumer rights are created and expanded.”

 “Congress will feel pressure from both pro-privacy advocates to endorse the rights created by California, and businesses to try to bring uniformity to what is increasingly a dynamically evolving policy area,” said Cattanach.
 “The bottom line is that this leverages on the concepts contained in GDPR and is certain to be picked up as the standard by other states.”

 If your small business hasn’t already hired a data processing consultant to make sure your company is compliant with GDPR, now may be the time to investigate such a professional.
 You may want to look for someone who is certified by the International Association of Privacy Professionals (IAPP).
-It is the largest and most comprehensive global information privacy community, which contains some 40,000 members.
+It is the largest and most comprehensive global information privacy community, with 40,000 members.